cloudmazing/lfs-server-go/README.md

 1. Remove/Clean up old objects on delete
 1. When an object is public and AWS is enabled, offload GETs directly to AWS
 1. Adopt [verification of uploads](https://github.com/github/git-lfs/tree/master/docs/api#verification)
-1. Redo the UI so it looks better
+1. Redo the UI so it is abstracted into its own app

 ## Installing

-Alternatively, use the Go installer:
+Use the Go installer, this will install all dependencies tracked:

 ```
   $ go install github.com/cloudmazing/lfs-server-go